 The On-Shoring vs. Off-Shoring Top 4 Debate Issues

-In a recent article about on-shoring trends we listed several reasons why OEMs should on-shore their manufacturing.
+Our recent article about on-shoring trends listed several reasons why original equipment manufacturers (OEMs) should on-shore their manufacturing.
 To recap:

 • A “Made in the USA” label can be a competitive advantage for a product